 My own observation leads me to believe that in many parts of the country we have tended to an educational system devised too greatly for academic training and professional careers.

-We known that already many of the professions are over-supplied and it is a fair guess that during the coming generation we shall devote more attention to educating our boys and girls for vocational pursuits which are just as honorable, just as respectable, and in many instances just as remunerative as are the professions themselves The Federal government, without in any way taking away the right and the duty of the several states to manage their own educational affairs, can act duty of the several states to manage their own educational affairs, can act carring house of information and as an incentive to higher standards.
+We know that already many of the professions are oversupplied, and it is a fair guess that during the coming generation we shall devote more attention to educating our boys and girls for vocational pursuits which are just as honorable, just as respectable and in many instances just as remunerative as are the professions themselves.

+The Federal Government, without in any way taking away the right and the duty of the several States to manage their own educational affairs, can act as a clearing house of information and as an incentive to higher standards.

-But the Federal government has had no continuing policy for dealing with problems of public health and social welfare.
-In this as in other activities a multiplicity of unrelated agencies have been developed hit or miss to deal with aspects of the same problem.
+But the Federal Government has had no continuing policy for dealing with problems of public health and social welfare.
+In this as in other activities a multiplicity of unrelated agencies have been developed hit-or-miss to deal with aspects of the same problem.
 The result has been waste of men and money; more costly and less efficient service than we should have.

-The administration has done nothing to recognize this or other branches of the Federal government, in spite of campaign promises at the last three presidential elections.
-I propose to inaugurate a definite long range plan for dealing with all phases of public health and welfare, which are a proper concern of the Federal government.
-May I add that in the State of New York during the past four years we have accomplished definite and practical results by co-ordinating and planning the work of the State.
-I cite as a York during the past four years we have accomplished definite and practical results by co-ordinating and planning the work of the State.
-I cite as a simple example the public health program which is a part of my administration.
-It has been referred to in other states as the most important contribution to practical public health work during this generation.
+The administration has done nothing to reorganize this or other branches of the Federal Government, in spite of campaign promises at the last three Presidential elections.
+I propose to inaugurate a definite long-range plan for dealing with all phases of public health and welfare, which are a proper concern of the Federal Government.

+May I add that in the State of New York during the past four years we have accomplished definite and practical results by coordinating and planning the work of the State.

+I cite as a simple example the public health program, which is a part of my administration.
+It has been referred to in other States as the most important contribution to practical public health work during this generation.
 And all of this we have taken out of politics.

-The same principles can and should be applied to the health and welfare work of the Federal government.
+The same principles can and should be applied to the health and welfare work of the Federal Government.

-work of the Federal government.
-In closing, will you let me make an appeal to the entire country-an appeal with all my heart, with all my mind and with all my soul-to let nothing interfere with the duty and obligation of coming forward as individuals and as groups to the support of the unemployed and the support individuals and as groups to the support of the intempoyed and the support of their dependents during the coming winter.
-The state of which I am Governor, but I think that I have the right as a presidential candidate to make an unofficial appeal to my fellow American every other state.
-I wish that every man, woman and child anche in ge of reason in the whole country would make the coming Thanksgiving Day and the coming Christmas Day occasions to contribute with money or food or clothing or all three, to the direct relief of local needs.
+In closing, will you let me make an appeal to the entire country -- an appeal with all my heart, with all my mind and with all my soul -- to let nothing interfere with the duty and obligation of coming forward as individuals and as groups to the support of the unemployed and the support of their dependents during the coming Winter.

+By proclamation I can make official appeal to the State of which I am Governor, but I think that I have the right, as a Presidential candidate, to make an unofficial appeal to my fellow-Americans in every other State.

+I wish that every man, woman and child above the age of reason in the whole country would make the coming Thanksgiving Day and the coming Christmas Day occasions to contribute with money or food or clothing, or all three, to the direct relief of local needs.

-Let us remember that in addition to whatever it may be possible for the Federal government or State government or municipalities to do in relieving the tremendous and increasing burden of relief work, suffering, misery and distress will still be great unless individuals, unless societies and churches, practice actual charity-actual love of their neighbor-to an extent even greater than at any time in the past.
+Let us remember that in addition to whatever it may be possible for the Federal Government or State Government or municipalities to do in relieving the tremendous and increasing burden of relief work, misery and distress will still be great unless individuals, unless societies and churches practice actual charity -- actual love of their neighbor -- to an extent even greater than at any time in the past.

 Let us who have jobs or money or shelter for ourselves and our own families share with the less fortunate.
-If we do this in every community throughout the land, Thanksgiving Day and Christmas Day of 1832 will take on an added significance-the significance of a higher American ideal of social justice.
+Thanksgiving Day and Christmas Day of 1932 will take on an added significance -- the significance of a higher American ideal of social justice.
+STATE OF NEW YORK